alphagov/govuk-account-manager-prototype/README.md

  cf unset-env govuk-account-manager SECRET_NAME
 ```

-## Creating a new OAuth application
+## Getting a Rails console

-First get a Rails console.
-For example, when running locally in Docker Compose:
+Sometimes you will need a Rails console when running locally in Docker Compose:

 ```
 docker ps
 docker exec -it ${container_id} rails console
 ```

+## Creating a new OAuth application

+Get a Rails console as detailed above.

 Then create a new `Doorkeeper::Application`: